 The role of digital marketing in today’s fast-changing media environment is considered a threat to many traditional marketers.
-However, that’s not true.
-The digital techniques used in marketing and communication are simply faster, more streamlined, practical and versatile than traditional paper-based marketing.
+However, its benefits for business are a lot more than the cons.
+Digital technologies in marketing and communication simply make all processes faster, more streamlined, practical and versatile than traditional paper-based marketing.

 This write-up is not about the general benefits of digital marketing.
-It’s about how it can help build a better brand experience, PR, and media strategy.
+It’s about how it can help build a better brand experience, media, and PR strategy – both locally and globally.

 What Is Brand Experience?

-According to Josko Brakus, published in the AMA Journal. brand experience is,
+According to Josko Brakus, published in the Columbia Business School Research Archive brand experience is defined as such:

 “Brand experience is conceptualized as sensations, feelings, cognition, and behavioral responses evoked by brand-related stimuli that are part of a brand’s design and identity, packaging, communications, and environments.”